LaMitaOne/skia-flowmotion/README.md

 ...and many more...

-### Try it!
-Grab the repo, run the sample, and watch the magic.
-Feedback, stars or ideas very welcome – happy to discuss code or add features!

-Tip: You can play memory on it now.
-Enable infopanel on some, unselect, and try recognize which all it was :D

 ### Current Development Status & Platform

 Alpha – everything from the old VCL version is implemented now, still a lot to do, but getting usable slowly 😄
 Lots bugs for sure crawling around everywhere... if you see one, splat it :D

-Especially **all draggable** is still making problems with some things,
-(must make layout different, that i can only set psition for one and not all always...
-something like that my head background agent thread working on)
-but at all its getting very stable now – even with SelectedDraggable and not zoom to center, lots effects.
+At all its getting very stable now – even with SelectedDraggable and not zoom to center, lots effects.
 Physics are running almost perfectly fine now.

 Right now everything is being built and tested **only on Windows** (Delphi 11/12, FMX + Skia4Delphi).